I’m always in the mood for Mediterranean flavors (especially feta cheese), and these Mediterranean chicken stuffed peppers really hit the spot!

 Chicken Stuffed Peppers with Feta

 This recipe is gluten free, and can be made vegetarian by just omitting the chicken.
 There’s plenty of filling in these even without the meat, and the chickpeas will provide protein!
+(You can also use ground chicken or turkey instead, if you want.)

 I like to serve these Mediterranean stuffed peppers alongside a side salad or roasted vegetables and crusty bread.